-In Sahara, the boss of a couple of Americans is trying to get a member of the U.S. Government Intelligence Community to help rescue his men.
+- In Sahara (2005), the boss of a couple of Americans is trying to get a member of the U.S. Government Intelligence Community to help rescue his men.
 The man doesn't want to do it.
 He then mentions a date, something like "October 22, 1988," and the other guy says, "I figured you might bring that up.
 If I help you out on this, we're even."

 What's a Panama?

 - In one scene, Bobby tells Cindy he was watching The Exorcist and it got him thinking of her.
 Cindy responds with "If this is about the time I puked green slime and masturbated with a crucifix, it was my first keg party Bobby!"

 - Later in the film, the characters get into a car accident and are trying to decide what to do about it.
 Buffy tells Cindy "We'll just pretend it never happened, like the time we got drunk and went down on each other."

 - Scary Movie 3 does this; Tom says "I'm not a stoner anymore" and the flashback almost starts before his friend says "Goodbye Tom", before driving away as quickly as he can.